mendhak/mendhak.github.io/posts/2024-08-14-simple-reverse-shell-in-linux-bash.md

 nc -lnvp 1337
 ```

-Alternatively, you can also run this in docker, it's your choice.
+Alternatively, you can run this in docker which does the same thing, it's your choice.

 ```bash
 docker run -it -p 1337:1337 --rm busybox:stable nc -lnvp 1337